What this “Nazi salute” prom photo says about the adults in the room

 I reached out to Gust to get a clearer understanding of his version of events, but he didn’t respond.

-Some of the bigotry demonstrated in the photo can be chalked up to normal teenage angst and poor judgement.
+Some of the bigotry demonstrated in the photo can be chalked up to normal teenage angst and poor judgment.
 But that’s not the whole explanation.
 The tweets from other Baraboo students reveal a pattern of behavior, and a permissive attitude from the adults in the room.
 As someone who grew up in the Midwest, and who still visits often, I’ve seen that the bigotry and racism that’s always been there is now closer to the surface than any time in my memory.
 The boys of Baraboo may be growing up in a culture where the normal system of sanctions against bigoted behavior have softened—or vanished completely.